All Episodes

 I don't have to fly on an airline.

-If the union is overreaching and the company is going under, or they have to raise prices or what have you, I don't have to patronize them.
+If the union is overreaching and the company is going under or they have to raise prices or what have you, I don't have to patronize them.

-In this particular case, in Detroit, I've got a problem with the bailout because the government is now intervening with my money to bail out an uh in unsustainable cost structure driven by past UAW contracts.
+In this particular case, in Detroit, I've got a problem with the bailout because the government is now intervening with my money to bail out an unsustainable cost structure driven by past UAW contracts.

 There was no competition from Germany or Japan or Asia.

-I'm exaggerating only for a fact here.
+I'm exaggerating only for effect here.

 They are becoming competitive.